scalekit-developers/blogops-app-examples/solid-passwordless-auth/README.md

 - Persistent rate limiting (Redis) instead of in-memory
 - Secure cookie with HTTPS (auto when NODE_ENV=production)
 - User persistence (DB) and audit logging

+## Rate Limiting

+This project uses a simple in-memory rate limiter to prevent abuse and brute-force attacks.
+It tracks requests per user/session in server memory and blocks requests that exceed a defined limit within a time window.

+### Why In-Memory?

+- Fast and easy: No external dependencies or setup required.
+- Good for demos, small apps, or single-server deployments.

+### Limitations

+- Not suitable for multi-server or distributed environments (no shared state).
+- Data is lost if the server restarts.
+- For production or scalable systems, use a distributed store (e.g., Redis) for rate limiting.